 Materialiq is one of several products created by PolygonIQ.
 It offers a variety of useful 3D materials, asset browser integration and a few of their water materials animated with Aquatiq.

-They have a variety of packages depending on your needs (the 2k pack is probably good for most users).
+There’s a variety of packages depending on your needs (the 2K pack is good for most users).

 A series of procedural materials created with Materialiq.